 So- we borrowed a juicer from one of our friends to do a client recipe and it’s like MAGIC.
-I love juice, but have never owned a juicer because they are really expensive.
-Can I just say that juice with strawberries and/or pineapple makes me wanna SPLURGE.
+I love juice but I have never owned a juicer because they are so expensive.
+Can I just say that juice with strawberries and/or pineapple makes me wanna SPLURGE?

 Speaking of friends.
-I gave this particular overnight oat recipe to one of my girlfriend’s who lives in my building (HEY ANG) and I’ve got her hooked on these bad boys.
-2 weeks ago I literally had like 50 batches of overnight oat recipes, so I happily gave them away to people that I like.
-Anyways- Ang came down to my apartment the other night RAVING that she’s made these every day since I brought them over.
+I gave this particular overnight oat recipe to one of my girlfriends who lives in my building (HEY ANG) and I’ve got her hooked on these bad boys.
+Two weeks ago I literally had about 50 batches of overnight oat recipes, so I happily gave them away to people that I like.
+Anyway- Ang came down to my apartment the other night RAVING that she’s made these every day since I brought them over.
 Drink your coffee and eat it too, people.

 PS: if you are looking for a nummy cold brew coffee to try…which is what we used for this recipe (you can sub for hot coffee, too), check out Bizzy Coffee!
-It’s organic cold brew coffee concentrate that you just need to add water and ice to and you’ve got yourself your morning jo.
+It’s organic cold brew coffee concentrate and by just adding water and ice, you’ve got yourself your morning joe.
 Team Fit Foodie LOVES supporting local companies.
-YEAH MINNESOTA STARTUPS.
+YEAH MINNESOTA START-UPS.

 Espresso Overnight Oats with Salted Date Caramel

 - 1/2 cup strong cold press OR brewed coffee